Social proof — difficult to wrangle but priceless when you’ve got it — is one of the more elusive aspects of any brand strategy.

 While social proof often comes from consumers themselves, it can also come from other powerful brands.

 In an effort to gain the trust and confidence of potential customers, Peloton worked with established brands such as Forbes, Good Housekeeping, and Best Health to promote their products.

 By gathering endorsements from such big names, they were able to prove to consumers that they were part of an exclusive club of well-known and respected brands.
 Ergo, some of the big-name brands’ influence was passed to Peloton.

 Partnering with more established brands is a great way to increase your brand’s positive social proof.
 Just keep in mind that these collaborations often involve some fees — meaning it may be a pretty expensive way to garner attention.

 3. Netflix: Playing into Psychology

 Though it may seem somewhat basic, Netflix uses social proof in a very intuitive, psychological way.

 Not only do they arrange each users’ homepage according to their individual history and likes, but from “Popular on Netflix” to “Recommended on TV”, Netflix is also constantly showing users which movies and shows their peers have enjoyed.

-After all, if everyone is watching something, it has to be good, right?
+After all, if ?
 (Wrong.)
 Still, knowing other people are interested in a product or service increases our own interest — we’re just wired that way.